-The reason why a married couple is seeking a divorce matters in divorce proceedings.
-While technically matters such as infidelity do not affect whether or not you can get a divorce in a no fault divorce state, infidelity can affect other matters important to the divorce settlement.
+The reason a married couple wants to divorce matters in legal proceedings.
+Technically, a reason like an infidelity does not affect whether you can get a divorce in a no-fault divorce state.
+But cheating can affect other matters important to the divorce settlement.

-The party seeking the no fault divorce does not need to prove that the other party violated his or her vows and any allegations of infidelity are irrelevant to the question of whether the couple may be legally divorced.
-However, the court may consider infidelity as it pertains to specific matters of the divorce settlement, such as:
+The party seeking a no-fault divorce does not have to prove that the other party violated their marriage vows.
+Any allegations of infidelity are irrelevant to the question of whether you can legally divorce.
+However, the court may consider an affair as it pertains to specific matters of the settlement, such as:

-· Division of Marital Property: in equitable distribution states there is an assumption that marital property will be divided equally at the time of divorce.
-However, if one spouse spent money on gifts, trips, and other expenses related to his or her infidelity then the Court may find that the just and equitable division of the marital property involves providing more of the marital assets to the spouse who did not spend the couple's money being unfaithful with another person.
+However, if one spouse spent money during the marriage on gifts, trips, and other expenses related to their infidelity, the court may intervene.
+Courts may decide the fairest division of marital property gives more marital assets to the non-cheating spouse.
+Typically this is because they did not spend the couple's money being unfaithful with another person.

-· Alimony: while each state allows couples to obtain a no fault divorce, some of the no fault states have statutes that allow adultery to be considered in determining the alimony.
-They reconcile this position by reasoning that infidelity is irrelevant to whether the couple can get divorced but may be relevant in determining the specific elements of the divorce settlement such as alimony.
+These states reconcile this position by reasoning that while infidelity is irrelevant to whether you can get a divorce, infidelity can still be relevant in determining the specific elements of the divorce settlement, such as alimony.